Eurovision Song Contest 2022: 12 points

+Below is a summary of all 12 points received in the final.
+In the jury vote, Spain and the United Kingdom each received the maximum score of 12 points from eight countries, with Greece receiving six sets of 12 points.
+Sweden and Ukraine received the maximum score from five countries, while Azerbaijan received three sets of 12 points.
+Italy and Serbia were awarded two sets of 12 points each, and the Netherlands was awarded one set of 12 points.

+In the public vote, Ukraine received the maximum score of 12 points from a record-breaking twenty-eight countries.
+Serbia received the maximum score from five countries, Moldova were awarded two sets of 12 points, and Estonia, Greece, Poland, Spain, and the United Kingdom were each awarded one set of 12 points.

 Broadcasts

 All participating broadcasters may choose to have on-site or remote commentators providing an insight about the show and voting information to their local audience.
 While they must broadcast at least the semi-final they are voting in and the final, most broadcasters air all three shows with different programming plans.
 Similarly, some non-participating broadcasters may still want to air the contest.

 The European Broadcasting Union provided international live streams of both semi-finals and the final through their official YouTube channel with no commentary, and through their official TikTok channel with an additional backstage feed.
 The YouTube live streams were geo-blocked to viewers in the Czech Republic, Greece, United Kingdom and the United States.
 After the live broadcasts, all three shows were made available for every country listed above except the United States.

 For the first time in the contest's history, RAI trialled the broadcasts of the event in 4K UHD.
 The contest was aired on Rai 4K as an upscaled version of the HD feed, as RAI had yet to be fully equipped for broadcast of native 4K content.